zactobias44/zactobias44.github.io/_posts/2024-06-14-Priest_RNA-extractions.md

 Also, when homogenizing the tissue with the pestle, make sure to "plunge" up and down a bit at first to bring the sample off bottom of tube.
 Then forcefully twist pestle, ensuring contact between gill and side wall of tube.
 Homogenize to tiny bits.
 After 2 hour digestion in pK, these should be dissolved.

+Note for future batches of 24.
+When making the digestion mix (RNA/DNA shield, pK, and pK buffer), make up a master mix with enough for 26 tubes.
+There is plenty of reagent for this.
+I did 25x this time and the last tube was all bubbles.
+Also, try just mixing by pipetting up and down instead of vortexing.
+Should make it easier.

+So the 26 sample MM should be:

+* 5.2 ml DNA/RNA shield
+* 260 ul proteinase K
+* 520 ul pK digestion buffer

+Use dispensing pipette to distribute 230 ul into each tube.
+And remember, ALWAYS USE FILTER TIPS!